 Brouwerij ‘t IJ

-Is there a more stereotypical Dutch beer drinking experience than having a pint in a bar right next to a windmill?
+Is there a more stereotypical Dutch beer-drinking experience than having a pint in a bar right next to a windmill?
 That’s the setting for Brouwerij ‘t IJ, which has a brewery & tap room that opened in a former Amsterdam bathhouse in 1985, right next to the largest wooden windmill in the Netherlands.

 The IJ tap room is not open very late, but it’s a cool place for a drink.
 They also have a bar in the center of Vondelpark that has a fantastic outdoor patio.

 Butcher’s Tears is a nanobrewery located down an industrial road southwest of Vondelpark.
-It very much feels like a garage brewery, serving as a neighborhood hub with their 8 taps plus cans & bottles.
+It very much feels like a garage brewery, serving as a neighborhood hub with its 8 taps plus cans & bottles.
 They have also opened a tap room in Amsterdam-West.